Pushing baby out

 2. Stay focused on feeling your baby.
 Maintain control and try to avoid frantic pushing, you don't want to push with your upper body or strain your face.
 Listen to when you get the urge to push and go with it.

-5. Follow the urges you feel to push, and your baby will be born.
+4. Follow the urges you feel to push, and your baby will be born.
+Your body knows what it is doing!

-6. Rest between contractions as much as you can, even dosing if you feel like it.
+5. Rest between contractions as much as you can, even dosing off if you feel like it.
 You'll need to save up your energy and rest up for the next round of pushing, is hard and intense work.

 We often think of the mother as doing all of the work during labor.
 This is actually not true.
 During the first stage of labor the baby is twisting and turning trying to find the path of least resistance to allow themselves to be born.
-During the second stage as the uterus is pushing the baby, and mom is working on pushing, many times the baby is also pushing itself out through the birth canal.
-Choosing positions to enhance this stage also help.
+During the second stage of labor, as the uterus is pushing the baby and mom is working on pushing, many times the baby is also pushing and wriggling itself out through the birth canal, choosing positions to make it's birthing trip easier.
+It is quite an amazing process!